AdobeXD/plugin-samples/reference/scenegraph.md

 Move the node so the given point in its local coordinates is placed at the given point in its parent's coordinates (taking into account any rotation on this node, etc.).

+For an overview of node positioning & coordinate systems, see [Coordinate spaces](README#Coordinate-spaces).

 **Kind**: instance method of [<code>SceneNode</code>](#SceneNode)

 | Param | Type | Description |